MicrosoftDocs/architecture-center/docs/solution-ideas/articles/genomic-analysis-reporting-content.md

 - [Data Lake Storage][Data Lake Storage] is a scalable and secure data lake for high-performance analytics workloads.
 This service can manage multiple petabytes of information while sustaining hundreds of gigabits of throughput.
 The data may be structured, semi-structured, or unstructured.
 It typically comes from multiple, heterogeneous sources.
 In this architecture, Data Lake Storage provides the final landing zone for the annotated files and the merged datasets.
 It also gives downstream systems access to the final output.

-- [Power BI][Power BI] is a collection of software services and apps.
+- [Power BI][Power BI] is a collection of software services and apps that display analytics information.
 You can use Power BI to connect and display unrelated sources of data.
 In this solution, you can populate Power BI dashboards with the results.
 Clinicians can then create visuals from the final dataset.

-- [Azure Healthcare APIs][Azure Healthcare APIs] is a managed, standards-based, compliant API for clinical health data.
+- [Azure Healthcare APIs][Azure Healthcare APIs] is a managed, standards-based, compliant interface for accessing clinical health data.
 You can use the reference architectures and implementations in [Health Architectures][Health Architectures] when you use Azure Healthcare APIs.
 In this scenario, Azure Healthcare APIs passes an FHIR bundle to the EHR with the clinical data.

 ## Considerations

 The following considerations align with the [Microsoft Azure Well-Architected Framework][Microsoft Azure Well-Architected Framework] and apply to this solution:

 ### Cost considerations

+With most Azure services, you reduce costs by only paying for what you use:

 - With [Data Factory, your activity run volume determines the cost][Data Factory pricing].
 - [Azure Databricks offers many tiers, workloads, and pricing plans][Azure Databricks general pricing information] to help you minimize costs.